Local Constrained Bayesian Optimization: Experiments

+To enhance both algorithmic performance and computational efficiency, we adopt several implementation strategies following the GIBO framework, specifically: (1) maintaining a local GP model trained exclusively on the $N_m$ most recent data points; (2) normalizing $\hat{\nabla} Q_{\rho_k}(\vect{x}_k)$ using the Euclidean norm to stabilize step size; (3) restricting the search space for optimizing the acquisition function~\cref{eq:AF} to the dynamic local region $[\vect{x}_k-\delta, \vect{x}_k+\delta]$; and (4) employing a fixed mini-batch in each iteration.

-Also, to enable efficient gradient-based optimization for~\cref{eq:AF}—which involves maximization over multiple terms—we employ the LogSumExp function as a smooth approximation to the hard maximum operator.
-Detailed hyperparameter settings are provided in~\cref{app:algo-setup}. \begin{remark}[Batch Size Schedule] While our theoretical analysis assumes growing batch sizes to ensure exact convergence, strictly following this schedule is impractical under finite evaluation budgets.
-Thus, we employed fixed mini-batches to facilitate more frequent updates.
-A systematic ablation study was conducted in \cref{app:ablation-study} to bridge this theory-practice gap and justify our choice of fixed mini-batches in the main experiments. \end{remark}
+Also, to enable efficient gradient-based optimization for~\cref{eq:AF}, which involves maximization over multiple terms, we employ the LogSumExp function as a smooth approximation to the hard maximum operator.
+Detailed hyperparameter settings are provided in~\cref{app:algo-setup}.
+Inequality constraints are handled via the standard one-sided penalty, preserving the algorithmic mechanism~\cite{nocedal2006numerical}.